Orion (mythology): Ascension

+Hyginus gives three versions of Orion's ascension to the stars.
+In the version where Orion is killed by a scorpion, Artemis and Leto asked Zeus to place him in the sky as a constellation.
+Zeus consented and, as a memorial to Orion's death, added the scorpion to the heavens as well.
+In the variation where Artemis unknowingly kills him, it is she who places him in the stars.
+The third connects Orion with several constellations, not just Scorpius.
+Orion chased Pleione, the mother of the Pleiades, for seven years, until Zeus intervened and raised all of them to the stars.
+Canis Minor and Canis Major are his dogs, the one in front is called Procyon.
+They chase Lepus, the hare, although Hyginus says some critics thought this too base a prey for the noble Orion and have him pursuing Taurus, the bull, instead.
+A Renaissance mythographer adds other names for Orion's dogs: Leucomelaena, Maera, Dromis, Cisseta, Lampuris, Lycoctonus, Ptoophagus, Arctophonus.

 Cult and popular appreciation

 In Ancient Greece, Orion had a hero cult in the region of Boeotia.
 The number of places associated with his birth suggest that it was widespread.
 Hyria, the most frequently mentioned, was in the territory of Tanagra.
 A feast of Orion was held at Tanagra as late as the Roman Empire.
 They had a tomb of Orion most likely at the foot of Mount Cerycius (now Mount Tanagra).
 Maurice Bowra argues that Orion was a national hero of the Boeotians, much as Castor and Pollux were for the Dorians.
 He bases this claim on the Athenian epigram on the Battle of Coronea in which a hero gave the Boeotian army an oracle, then fought on their side and defeated the Athenians.

 The Boeotian school of epic poetry was chiefly concerned with the genealogies of the gods and heroes; later writers elaborated this web.
 Several other myths are attached to Orion in this way: A papyrus fragment of the Boeotian poet Corinna gives Orion fifty sons (a traditional number).
 This included the oracular hero Acraephen, who, she sings, gave a response to Asopus regarding Asopus' daughters who were abducted by the gods.
 Corinna sang of Orion conquering and naming all the land of the dawn.
 Bowra argues that Orion was believed to have delivered oracles as well, probably at a different shrine.
 Hyginus says that Hylas's mother was Menodice, daughter of Orion.
 Another mythographer, Liberalis, tells of Menippe and Metioche, daughters of Orion, who sacrificed themselves for their country's good and were transformed into comets.
+Lastly, Mecionice, the mother of Euphemus by Poseidon, was also recounted as Orion's daughter.